alchemy-fr/Phraseanet-Docs/en/Admin/Indexer.rst

 * --password : password of connection account
 * --default-character-set : charset of the connection
 * --old : mandatory option !
     Those options selects the "application-box" (SQL database of the Phraseanet program) where databases ("data-boxes") to index are published.
 * --socket : telnet port
     When running, the indexer can be stopped with Ctrl-C (or sending sigint signal under linux or OSX).
     The "socket" option allows to stop the indexer via telnet.
 * --flush : flush indexes every 'n' records.
     To optimize speed, the indexer works on batches of records (default 50).
     If the amount of ram consumed is too high, this number can be decreased with the "flush" option.
 * --clng : default language for candidates terms
     When indexing fields linked the a thesaurus, new terms are set as "candidates".
     The option "clng" allows to define the primary language to set for those terms.
 * --debug : Type of generated logs.
+* --optfile : read options from a file
+    It can be useful to not display some options from the command-line (for example the password).
+    The indexer can read options from a file (which must be located into the same directory as the program file).
+* --quit : index and quit
+    The indexer is supposed to run continuously.
+    This option allows to index changed records and then quit.
+* --help : print help
+* --version : print version
+    The "help" option will print information and default values for every option.
 * --nolog : Write logs on console.
     To be checked, the indexer can log various kind of operations (xml ops, sql...).
     7 "classes" of messages can be filtered with 7 bits (mask) of the "debug" value.

 Those logs are usualy sent to the system (syslog for linux or OSX, event-log for Windows).
 The "nolog" option allows to send messages on screen.